14shivangi/terraform-guide/01-STEP/01- providers.md

 - `vsphere` - for VMware vSphere

 There are many other providers available, and new ones are being added all the time.

+Providers are an essential part of Terraform.
+They allow Terraform to interact with a wide variety of cloud providers and other APIs.
+This makes Terraform a very versatile tool that can be used to manage a wide variety of infrastructure.